KirollosRafat/Verilog-Projects/README.md

 # Verilog-Projects:
-This for a specific projects Written in Verilog.
+This for specific projects Written in Verilog.